JetBrains/lets-plot-docs/source/pages/no_js_and_offline_mode.rst

 'No Javascript' Mode
 ====================

-In the 'no javascript' mode Lets-Plot genetares plots as bare-bones SVG images.
+In the 'no javascript' mode Lets-Plot generates plots as bare-bones SVG images.

-This mode is halpfull when there is a requirement to render notebooks in an 'ipnb' renderer which does not suppopt javascript (like GitHub's built-in renderer).
+This mode is helpful when there is a requirement to render notebooks in an 'ipnb' renderer which does not support javascript (like GitHub's built-in renderer).

 Activate 'no javascript' mode using the ``LetsPlot.setup_html()`` method call: